gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

 Is it heretical to suggest changing where Python stores modules?
 It's this change that makes `virtualenv` superfluous, because now any folder with a `package.json` file is inherently isolated.
-And the real benefit is giving users safety to experiment, because anything installed can be undone by just deleting this local folder.
+And the massive benefit is how safe it becomes to experiment and learn, because cause and effects are clear and a reset is only a deleted folder away.

-And BTW, when adding a new dependency (i.e. `npm install express`) the command **automatically** updates the .json file.
+And BTW, when adding new dependencies (i.e. `npm install express`) the command can **automatically** update the .json file.
 It's actually *difficult* to do the wrong thing with this tool!
-This feeling of safety is what I'm really advocating for.
+This feeling of safety makes it fun to learn.

 And finally `npm` exposes a way to run custom scripts, with two named hooks explicitly exposed at the top-level: `npm test` and `npm start`.